-Led by expert walking guides Wilderness Scotland offer all grades of walking from easy through to more challenging terrain.
+Led by expert walking guides, Wilderness Scotland Guided Walking Holidays offers all grades of walking from easy through to more challenging terrain.
 The one thing you can be sure of is the areas of outstanding beauty you’ll see.

 They have a maximum group size of 8 clients and trip dates are regular throughout the year.
 Whichever trip you choose you are sure to be spoiled by a range of inspiring coastal walks, hill walks and walks through some of Scotland’s glens while your guide brings Scotland’s bloody history and diverse culture to life and points out plant and animal life on the way.

 Most of our guided group departures leave and return to railway stations as we encourage our clients to book rail travel where possible and travel in a sustainable way.